Textual Type Class

 UTF-8 encoded |

-type of the binary package is a re-export of the ByteString
+The Builder type of the binary package is

-type, so TTC works with binary
+TTC works with binary as well.

-The library, intended to be imported qualified as TTC
+The library, intended to be imported qualified as TTC,

-types” below.
-The most general is the convert
+referred to as “Textual types” below.
+The most general is

-function, which converts from any Textual
+the convert function, which converts from any

-type to any Textual
+Textual type to any Textual type.

-convert :: (Textual t, Textual t') => t' -> t
+convert :: (Textual t, Textual t') => t' -> tThis function can be used when both the argument and return types are

-and you want to insert it into a key-value store using a function that takes a ByteString
+Text and you want to insert it into a key-value store using

-to perform the conversion.
+convert to perform the conversion.

 key :: ByteString